AhmedElsherbini/PADLOC_stats/README.md

 1- "prefix"_frequency.xlsx (The general one).

-Here you you have the "frequency" of each system in your genomes and a relative frequency.
+Here you have the "frequency" of each system in your genomes and a relative frequency.
 Well, the relative frequency is the outcome of dividing the frequency/ number of genomes.

 2- "prefix"_presence absence.xlsx  (The detailed one).